Thanakornkthphu/React-covid/README.md

 # react-covid

  - Create map with leaflet map js
- - Fecthing data axios
+ - Fecthing data with axios
- - create graph
+ - Create graph with react-chart-js